Photo: “Life Passes By” by Tinou Bao

-—Bill Watterson, Creator of Calvin & Hobbes comic strip
+—Bill Watterson, creator of Calvin & Hobbes comics

 One of the most common questions I’m asked these days is a version of: “Was it was a mistake to quit your consulting job at IBM?”

-So I acquiesce.
 “Well, a steady paycheck would be nice.
-But that’s it.”
+But that’s about it.”

 It started as a quiet voice in my head.